mapbender/mapbender-starter/README.md

 ## Docker

-Run this command to start a local mapbender instance in a docker container using an internal sqlite database.
+Run this command to start a local Mapbender instance in a docker container using an internal SQLite database.

 ```bash
 docker run -p 80:8080 mapbender/mapbender
 ```

-If you want mapbender to stay up and running in background add the `-d` option.
+If you want Mapbender to stay up and running in background add the `-d` option.

 ### ENV variables